 '''

-1 function ( shift_info, jfont_info, <number> char_class)
+function ( shift_info, jfont_info, <number> char_class)

-2 return new_shift_info
+return new_shift_info

-3 end
+and

 '''

-The argument shift_info and the returned new_shift_info have down and left fields, which are the amount of shifting down/left the character in a scaled-point.
+The argument shift_info and the returned new_shift_info have down and left fields, which are the amount of shifting down/left the character in a scaled point.

 A good example is test/valign.lua.
 After loading this file, the vertical position of glyphs is automatically adjusted; the ratio (height: depth) of glyphs is adjusted to be that of letters in the character class 0.
 For example, suppose that